Approach

 Clinical presentation

 A careful social history, enquiring about possible asbestos exposure (at least occupational), including source and dates of exposure, is crucial.
 Occupational history regarding the type of work performed (shipyard; construction; maintenance; vehicle brake mechanic; asbestos cement; insulation; or production of tiles, shingles, gaskets, brakes, or textiles) may provide some clues.
-Men are predominantly affected (male to female ratio 3:1) and as the latency period between exposure to asbestos and development of malignant pleural mesothelioma is 20-40 years, patients are typically older adults in their sixth to ninth decade of life.[4][11]
+Men are predominantly affected (male to female ratio 3:1) and as the latency period between exposure to asbestos and development of pleural mesothelioma is 20-40 years, patients are typically older adults in their sixth to ninth decade of life.[4][11]

 Symptoms are usually related to the presence of intrathoracic disease and include shortness of breath; dry, non-productive cough; and chest pain.
 Non-specific symptoms, such as fatigue, fever, sweats, and weight loss, are also common.
 A history of abdominal distension and/or pain is more typical of primary peritoneal mesothelioma, but may also denote intra-abdominal extension from advanced pleural disease.

 Physical findings suggestive of a pleural effusion are typical.
 These include decreased breath sounds and dullness to percussion on the affected side.
-Decreased breath sounds can also indicate trapped lung or bronchial obstruction, both of which may be caused by malignant pleural mesothelioma.
+Decreased breath sounds can also indicate trapped lung or bronchial obstruction, both of which may be caused by pleural mesothelioma.

 Imaging studies